15 Most Stunning Bridges You Should See in Paris

-Yet we Parisians cross the river everyday, going from one bank to another, and to our islands.
-In Paris, you’ll never have to walk long on the banks before you find one of the 37 bridges that we have, real links to the heart of the city, and best spots to watch the reflection of the light on the water.
+Yet we Parisians cross the river every day, going from one bank to another, and to our islands.
+In Paris, you’ll never have to walk long on the banks before you find one of the 37 bridges that we have, real links to the heart of the city, and the best spots to watch the reflection of the light on the water.
 Here are some of the bridges that you really can’t miss in Paris.

-The Pont Neuf, and the tip of Île de la Cité
+1. Pont Neuf, and the tip of Île de la Cité

 Accessible by metro line 7 on metro station Pont Neuf, the Pont Neuf was, in its original form, the oldest bridge in Paris.
 Originally made of wood and stone, it was restored at the beginning of the seventeenth century, yet it remains one of the most important.
 It links the left bank, to the Island of the Cité and to the right bank, around Châtelet.
 From there, if you stand in one of the foot stools, you will have a magnificent view over the Louvre or the Eiffel Tower, especially at night.

-Alexander III bridge
+2. Alexander III bridge

 The Alexander III bridge is much younger, as it was inaugurated in 1900.
 It has Art Nouveau lamps, and was built in honour of the alliance between France and Russia.
 It is probably the greatest and most majestuous bridge over the Seine, with its golden statues and its columns.

 It creates a link between the Invalides on the left bank and the Grand Palais and Petit Palais on the right bank, only a few minutes away from the Champs Elysées, and with a great view over major landmarks and the Eiffel Tower.